justinchuby/cmu-courseapi-restful-elasticsearch/docs/index.md

 ### GET `/datetime/:datetime/span/:span`
-Gets courses that start/happen within a span of time, starting from `datetime`.
+Courses that start/happen within a span of time, starting from `datetime`.

 `span` is the time span, in minutes, no more than 120 minutes.